 The license needs to be renewed every two years.

 No, you simply have to pay the renewal fee to renew your license.

 Yes, but there is no guarantee that there will be an available space.
 That’s why we recommend you register early.

 General Information for VA Contractor Licensing

-A Pre-license course or 8 hours course must be completed by a member of responsible management or a designated employee for a VA Class A contractor license or VA Class B Contractor license, or by a member of responsible management for a VA Class C contractor license.
+A Pre-license course (8 hours seminar) must be completed by a member of responsible management or a designated employee for a VA Class A, B or C contractor license.
 The Pre-license course is required for anyone who needs a VA contractor license, and is a separate requirement from the Class A Contractor License and Class B Contractor License examinations.
 The pre-license education course is a basic business course that covers relevant regulations, statutes, and requirements that are necessary for every business owner.
 The course is not specific to any particular classification or specialty.

 In order to complete your VA contractor License application, our Instructors explain the Board for Contractors Regulations and the current statues or laws (Title 54.1, Chapter 11 of the Code of Virginia) and the regulations of the DPOR Board for Contractors.

 Eligibility for a VA contractor license is based on the knowledge, skills, abilities, financial position, and other entry requirements set forth in §54.1-1106, §54.1-1108 and § 54.1-1108.2 (subject to the exemptions in §54.1-1101) of the Code of Virginia.

 The Virginia Contractor license consists of two parts: (1) the class of the license (determines what, if any restrictions are placed on the size of contracts/projects that may be performed), and (2) the classification/specialty (which determines what type of work the licensed contractor is allowed to perform).